 1 – You may be lucky, and may simply be required to write a declaration, stating that you are ”fit and well enough to live in China, for 10 months”.

-2 – You might be slightly less lucky, and require a 2-page medical document be completed by a UK doctor/hospital.
+3 – Unluckiest of all, you might require a 1 or 2-page medical document be completed by a UK doctor.
 The China Teaching Experience will give you this document, and there should be minimal costs involved (most applicants manage to get it done for free, while a handful of applicants have had to pay anything from £10-£200 for it.
 It seems to very much come down to how and where you ask for it.
-The average amount paid for it by our China 2017 applicants was about £30).
+The average amount paid for it, by our applicants over the last 5 years, has been about £30).